Marketing91

 • Diversification: The company diversified into processed and semi-processed food like frozen vegetables and fruits, and frozen food like parathas and dairy products.
 The company also moved out of the nation branded commodity segment which was highly priced sensitive and was eating into the overall profitability of the business.

-Also Read SWOT analysis of Maybelline
+Also Read SWOT Analysis of Flipkart 2025

 SWOT analysis of Vadilal Icecreams - 1